-UFCW Canada Local 1006A is shocked by Loblaw’s decision to not recognize September 30, the National Day for Truth and Reconciliation, as a statutory holiday for our members.
+UFCW Canada Local 1006A is shocked by Loblaw’s decision to not honour September 30, the National Day for Truth and Reconciliation, as a statutory holiday for our members.

 The company has repeatedly refused to recognize this important day despite the strong clear language in our union contract that automatically recognizes the addition of new statutory holidays, including those declared at the federal level.